-Over a some months I slowly squeezed the reading of the first three of the six books of Edmund Spenser’s Faerie Queene (1590).
+Over some months I slowly squeezed the reading of the first three of the six books of Edmund Spenser’s Faerie Queene (1590).
 Here I’ll try to provide, though somewhat rude and non-academic, yet comprehensive of an introspection of this monumental Renaissance epic.

 He even popularized the Spenserian stanza comprising the entire Faerie Queene: nine lines of very particular rhyme pattern with a terminating six-footer to contrast the preceding pentameter.
 Spenser likewise fashioned the Spenserian Sonnet to compliment the Italian/Petrarchian and the English/Shakespearean forms.

 But beyond, the Faerie Queene is one of the most allegorically woven works of the pre-modern (and probably the Medieval) canon.
 Allegory is the frontrunning element of the Saga.

 Conceived as a multi-tiered allegory from the start (a point Spenser heavily emphasized in the introductory epistle), the tiers you’ll find include:

 The moral virtues.
 Each book addresses and likewise serves as an allegory for a particular virtue (of the Aristotelian system).
 The first three books address Holiness, Temperance and Chastity, each embodied in a different protagonist.

 * Prince Arthur, on the other hand, (conveniently) embodies all the virtues.
 Spenser chose him as one of the nine worthies representing Britain.

 * * For the unacquanted (as I was beforehand), the nine worthies consist of

 - Judas Maccabeus